Home » Los Angeles » Petersen Automotive Museum tickets

 For more train options, check out LA Metro’s website.

-The entrance to the parking garage is on Fairfax Ave., just south of Wilshire Blvd.
+Petersen Automotive Museum has its own parking garage located on Fairfax Ave., just south of Wilshire Blvd.

 Back to Top

-Petersen Automotive Museum in Los Angeles is open from 10 am to 5 pm, Wednesday to Sunday.
+Petersen Automotive Museum in Los Angeles is open from 10 am to 5 pm throughout the week.

 The attraction remains closed on Christmas Day and Thanksgiving Day.